-Tonight, I want to look at an extremely important passage.
+Tonight, we will look at an extremely important passage.
 It is found in I Corinthians 6:9-11.
-It answers the question, Who will NOT be in heaven?
-Jesus explained who will inherit the kingdom (Matthew 5:3, 10; Mark 10:14).
-Paul tells us who will not inherit the kingdom.
+It answers the question, Who will not be in heaven?
+Jesus explained who WILL inherit the kingdom (Matthew 5:3, 10; Mark 10:14).
+Paul tells us who will NOT inherit the kingdom.

-Paul gives us in this passage a list of people who will EXCLUDED from the kingdom.
+Many think that these people will be in heaven.
+Paul says that these people will be EXCLUDED from the kingdom.
 They won’t go to heaven.
-If you want to know who is NOT going to Heaven, all you have to do is to look at this list that Paul gives us.
-A. T. Robertson calls this “a roll call of the damned.”
+If you want to know who is NOT going to Heaven, all you have to do is to look at this list.
+Greek scholar A. T. Robertson calls this “a roll call of the damned.”

 Some of these groups of people may be found on some church membership rolls but they will not be found in Heaven’s rolls.
 Their names will be absent from the Book of Life.
 There are ten groups of people that will not be in heaven.

 What are the sins that made Paul’s list of top ten in I Corinthians 6?
 Are you on the list?
 I want to look at these ten sins and make some general observations about them.
 I am going to list the ten classes of sinners.
 Every Bible translates these words slightly different.